 SAML sign in

-Portal for ArcGIS supports service provider (SP) initiated organization-specific logins and identity provider (IDP) initiated organization-specific logins.
+ArcGIS Enterprise supports service provider (SP) initiated organization-specific logins and identity provider (IDP) initiated organization-specific logins.
 The sign in experience differs between each.

 Service provider initiated logins